hirsch-lab/aneurysmalWSSonEC/README.md

 1. Clone the repo

-2. Install the required R packages: `rstudioapi` and `multcompView`
+2. Install the required R packages: `multcompView`

 3. Create a new directory './figures'